panosleontsinis/Palestine-Project-Draft/README.md

 # Palestine Project
-This project revolves around exposing the inequalites and exploitation of Palestinian people's human rights and land.
+This project revolves around exposing the inequalites and exploitation of Palestinian people's human rights and land over recent years.

 # Theme